YuwenLi11/NetProgAndAppl/Team5Lab1/Q2/readme.md

 ## Purpose and Introduction
 Write a UDP client program for DAYTIME service.

 In this question, we just send the UDP request from client to the server we run by ourselves.
-We don't exactly follow the Daytime Protocol, what we do is simply send the message and receive the daytime message that we got from our OS.
+We don't exactly follow the Daytime Protocol, what we do is simply send the message and receive the daytime message that we get from our OS.

 ## Files
 This folder contains four files